-Even if you schedule rest days, have a collection of foam rollers and regularly loosen your tight limbs with yoga, you might still feel like you're dragging during a workout.
-Maybe it's time to sleep it off.
+Even if you schedule rest days, have a collection of foam rollers, and regularly unravel your tight limbs with yoga, you might still feel like you’re dragging during a workout.
+Maybe it’s time to sleep it off.

 Having a snoozing strategy that meets your particular needs is what can unlock these game-changing perks.
 Here’s how to do a midday doze right.

 Think of a nap like a system reboot: Powering down and switching off completely can reduce sluggishness when you power back up.